-Facing growing economic pressure, business owners are increasingly looking for innovative ways to access and free-up their cashflow.
+Facing growing economic pressure, business owners are increasingly looking for innovative ways to access and free up their cash flow.
 Once such avenue is through the sale and leaseback of their owned business property, which has increased in popularity since the start of the COVID-19 pandemic.

 While this concept is nothing new, sub-letting and sale and leaseback transactions are two of the most popular ways to free up cash flow, which is tied up in large assets such as office space.
-In uncertain times, sale and leaseback transactions are simple, effective and cause minimal disruptions.
+In uncertain times, sale and leaseback transactions are simple, effective, and cause minimal disruptions.

-What is a Sale and Leaseback?
+What are a Sale and Leaseback?

 In a sale and leaseback transaction, an investor purchases a property currently owned and occupied by the business owner (who also owns the property).
-Simultaneous with the sale, the parties execute a lease whereby the business owner leases the property back from the investor.
-This way, business can continue as usual.
+Simultaneous with the sale, the parties execute a property lease whereby the business owner leases the property back from the investor.
+This way, the business can continue as usual.

 The lease period is generally a long-term period of at least five years and can provide mutual benefits if structured correctly.

 Business As (Un)Usual